 As an attorney, I know how long it can take to resolve a divorce case in the court system.
-Therefore, the fact that the divorce is not yet final is not enough for me to pass on dating a separated man.
-Instead, I would look at whether he is taking active steps to end his marriage as a signal as to whether the relationship has any long-term potential.
+Therefore, the fact that the ruling is not yet final is not enough for me to pass on dating a separated man.
+Instead, I would examine whether he is taking active steps to end his marriage to signal whether the relationship has any future potential.

 2. Does he have children?

-If the answer is no, then you should probably not be dating someone who has children.
+If the answer is no, you should probably not be dating someone separated with children.
 There is nothing wrong with that.
 Don’t feel guilty.
-It doesn’t make you Cruella Deville.
+It doesn’t make you Cruella de Vil.
 You have every right to have the relationship you want, and it is okay if that doesn’t involve children at this stage in your life.

 You may not be able to see him when you want because it is his custody weekend.
 You must also be okay with plans changing at the last minute because a child is sick or has a school recital.

 I do not date men with children.
-I get enough custody drama during the work hours, and my concern is that I will have to take off my girlfriend hat and put on my lawyer hat during my time.
+I get enough custody drama during work hours, and my concern is that I will have to take off my girlfriend’s hat and put on my lawyer hat during my time.
 I don’t want to do that.

 3. How many times has he been married?

 I’ve had many clients who match this example.
-They are wonderful men who are looking for love for the right reasons and can have a successful relationship.
+They are wonderful men looking for love for the right reasons.
 We all make mistakes, and I give them credit for trying to get back out there and get it right.

 4. Who decided to end the marriage?

 Marriages end for various reasons and in all types of ways.
-Some end with a fiery argument and someone screaming, “I want a divorce” while they hurl a book at the wall.
+Some end with a fiery argument and someone screaming, “I want a divorce,” while they hurl a book at the wall.

 Communication is key to any relationship.
-If he has a hard time expressing his feelings, particularly those of unhappiness and lack of fulfillment, how is that going to be different in your relationship?
+If he has difficulty expressing his feelings, particularly unhappiness and lack of fulfillment, how will that be different when he gets together with you?
 I don’t see the pattern changing unless he has sought professional help.

 5. Why is he getting divorced?

-The way marriages end vary and the reasons they end may vary as well.
+The way marriages end varies, and the reasons they end may also vary.
 Some couples grow apart and are no longer compatible.
 Other unions end because of a defining event such as drug use, abuse, or adultery.

-If the man was the party at fault, he might not want to tell you what happened for fear that you will judge him and end the relationship.
-This man may also not want to appear as the victim as he thinks it will make him look like less of a man in your eyes.
+If the man was the party at fault, he might not want to tell you what happened for fear that you would judge him and end the relationship.
+This man may also not want to appear as the victim as he thinks it will make him look less of a man in your eyes.

 6. What is his financial situation?

-Second, if this separated man is not yet divorced, he may be in financial limbo.
-Likely, he and his former spouse haven’t decided how to divide their assets.
-He may also need to pay her alimony in the future.
+Second, if this legally separated man is not yet divorced, he may be in financial limbo.
+Likely, he and his ex-partner haven’t decided how to divide their assets.
+There’s a risk he may need to pay her alimony in the future.